 One of the staples of Irish cuisine is stew, and this classic beef stew recipe is perfect for celebrating on St. Paddy's day on March 17.
 Most traditional Irish stews are made with lamb as the main meat.
 However, if you're not a fan of lamb, beef is also a hearty, delicious substitute that works wonders in this recipe.

 There's a traditional Irish food called colcannon, which is essentially a mixture of mashed potatoes and cabbage, or sometimes kale.
 This classic mashed potatoes recipe is the perfect base for making your own colcannon, because all you'll have to do is mix in the cabbage or kale.
 Pair this with some traditional corned beef for added protein.

 Traditional Corned Beef

 It doesn't get more Irish than corned beef.
-Though a fun fact about this dish, it is actually a slab of pickled brisket, but I think we can all agree, corned beef sounds a bit more appetizing.
+A fun fact about this dish is that it is actually a slab of pickled brisket, but I think we can all agree, corned beef sounds a bit more appetizing.

 While this is one of the classic St. Patrick's Day recipes you need at your celebration, the easy slow-cooker preparation makes it a meal you can use to feed your whole family any time of the year.